Preamble

 }

-, therefore you can't assign any values to it within the catch
+catch parameter e is implicitly final, therefore you can't assign any values to it within the catch block!Finally block

 The

-block always(even if there was no any exception!) executes when the try catch
+finally block always(even if there was no any exception!) executes when the try catch block exits!*Note:

-block may not execute if JVM exited or thread was interrupted while try catch
+finally block may not execute if JVM exited or thread was interrupted while try catch code.finallyblock executes regardless was there any exception or not!finallyexecutes regardless was there anyreturnintryorcatchor not!finallyblock can't be located before the thecatchblock.- If both

-statements, the calling method will receive the value from thefinally
+catchandfinallyblocks definereturnstatements, the calling method will receive the value from thefinallyblock.

 public int tryFinallyReturnPriorCatchReturn() {